A complete normal form for everywhere Levi degenerate hypersurfaces in $\mathbb C^{3}$: Convergence of the formal normal form and applications

 \mbox{}

 {\bf Step I: choice of a transverse curve.} We make a special choice of a smooth real-analytic curve $\gamma$ transverse at $0$ to the complex tangent.
 The choice is specified later in Step VIII.

-{\bf Step II: removing harmonic terms.} Next, we do a local biholomorphism at $0$ which eliminates the harmonic terms in \eqref{def} (that is, we get $\Psi_{kl00}=0$) and, at the same time, straightens the curve $\gamma$, that is, $\gamma$ becomes
+{\bf Step II: removing pluriharmonic terms.} Next, we do a local biholomorphism at $0$ which eliminates the pluriharmonic terms in \eqref{def} (that is, we get $\Psi_{kl00}=0$) and, at the same time, straightens the curve $\gamma$, that is, $\gamma$ becomes

 The latter is possible due to e.g. \cite{ber},\cite{lmblowups}.
 In what follows, we consider only transformation preserving \eqref{Gamma}.